NRG Energy: Green energy initiatives

-Beginning in 2009, NRG began an initiative to become a green energy producer in the United States and started investing money in clean energy projects.
+Beginning in 2009, NRG began an initiative to become a renewable energy producer in the United States and started investing money in renewable energy projects.
 They include onshore and offshore wind power, solar thermal energy, photovoltaic, and distributed solar power facilities, and repowering of some of their traditional coal plants with biomass.
 In late 2010, NRG launched the EVgo network, the first completely private public car charging station network for electric power vehicles.
 In 2016, NRG sold the EVgo charging network to Vision Ridge Partners, a Colorado-based sustainable-energy investment firm, for an undisclosed amount.
 In December 2019, LS Power signed an agreement to acquire EVgo.
 In January 2021, EVgo announced its plans to go public via a SPAC merger, which was completed in July 2021 with the "EVGO" ticker on the Nasdaq.

 In March 2021, EVgo announced plans to install chargers at midwest retail chain Meijer's superstores.

 Green Mountain Energy, one of NRG Energy's retail subsidiaries, signed a two-year agreement beginning in January 2011 to provide 100% renewable energy for the Empire State Building.

 In 2012, NRG Energy partnered with the DLR Group to design an open-air, solar system for Patriot Place in Massachusetts.
 The solar array produces an estimated 30% of the power for Patriot Place and provides renewable energy education for visitors at kiosks, electric vehicle charging stations, and off-grid solar “Helios” at the main entrance.
 The solar panel canopies also offer weather protection and reduce carbon emissions by an estimated 800 metric tons a year.

 In 2013, NRG Energy helped the San Francisco 49ers Stadium gain LEED certification by installing three solar array-covered bridges, a solar canopy over the green roof on the suite tower, and solar panels over the 49ers training center.
 The solar arrays have a peak capacity of 400 kW and provide enough power during the year to offset the cost of power consumed at 49ers home games.
 NRG Energy provided sustainable energy for Super Bowl LI in 2017 at NRG Stadium.
 The stadium received power from 600 solar panels and used only LEDs to light up the field, using 60% less energy than previously.
 NRG Energy also agreed to provide renewable energy credits for any venue associated with the Super Bowl, such as the George R. Brown Convention Center and the hotels where the teams were staying.
 NRG Energy installed 11,000 solar panels and 14 wind turbines at the Eagles’ Lincoln Financial Field stadium.
 These renewable energy installations made the stadium the largest solar power plant in the NFL.
 The solar power plant produces 40% of the Eagles’ own energy and feed the energy back into the grid, which they buy back from NRG at a discounted rate.
 The Eagles and NRG Energy are in a multi-year corporate sponsorship agreement that helps the Eagles regulate their energy costs.